learningtapestry-archive/analytics/documentation/infrastructure/server-configuration.md

 * Automated updates are set for this machine for "security" and "updates".  **Important:** The machine will automatically reboot when new updates are detected and a reboot is required.
 The machine may disappear for 2-3 minutes at anytime during security updates.
 This happens once per week or so, however defaulting on better security as opposed to max uptime on a single box.

-* This server is using CruiseControl.rb (CCrb) for CI.
-The user context is "learntac".
-CCrb is set to run on startup in /etc/rc.local (tested).
-CCrb will pull from GitHub science/lt project every 5 minutes.
-If a change has been detected, it will kick off a new build.
-If the status changes been success to failure or vise-versa, it will send an email to Jason and Steve.
-CCrb has a web dashboard to view job status at port 3333, however this is currently blocked by the firewall.
-Planning to make accessible only via SSH or OpenVPN access for security in future.
-Project directory is /home/learntac/.cruise/projects/learntaculous/work.
-CCrb is /home/learntac/Procjects/cruisecontrol.rb. **NOTE:**  learntac doesn't have sudo access, so new gems may break a build until ran manually on server.

 * Server needs phantomjs installed for testing.

 ### To Dos